 The minerals packed in the healthy popcorn are zinc, copper, magnesium, and iron, all of which your dog needs to live a long and healthy life.
 Here are some of the benefits:

 Zinc plays an important role in your dog's thyroid and immune system function.
-Without it, you can expect your furry companion to fall victim to all kinds of infection.
+Without it, you can expect your furry companion to fall victim to all kinds of infections.

 Copper is vital in acting as an antioxidant for your dog and creating enzymes responsible for forming melanin, the pigment that darkens skin and fur.
 Copper plays a role in forming a dog's bones, connective tissue, collagen, myelin, and it also helps the body absorb iron.